 ThermPro also sells a similar product called the TP20 for a little bit more cash.

 The only real difference is that the TP20 comes with temperature presets.
-We prefer to set our temp alarms, and since this is our budget pick our money goes on the TP08.
+We prefer to set our temp alarms, and since this is our budget our money goes to the TP08.

 What We Liked